gentee/eonza-docs/en/docs/installation-on-vps-hosting.md

 ## Step 3.
 Create systemd service

 Let's register the Eonza program as a service.
-To do this, create a **eonza.service** file in the **/usr/lib/systemd/system** directory.
+To do this, create a **eonza.service** file in the appropriate directory for the .service files.
+For example, in **/usr/lib/systemd/system** (CentOS) or **/lib/systemd/system** (Ubuntu).
 The example given below is the simplest *eonza.service*, although *.service* file can have many more parameters.

 ``` ini
 [Unit]